What is Bloomsbury?

 But the beginning of the War marked the beginning of the end for Bloomsbury.

-The area suffered much bomb damage during the Blitz and areas in the southeast were almost entirely wiped out.
+The area suffered much bomb damage during the Blitz and areas in the southeast were almost entirely destroyed.

 It is hard to imagine destruction on such a scale as this, and even harder to accept that all this happened within living memory.

-Much of the progress which had been made up until that time was destroyed, and all within a few years.
-Much is now only recorded in photos and plans, or not at all.
+Much of the progress which had been made up until that time was lost, and all within a few years.
+Most of it is now only recorded in photos and plans, or not at all.

 During the postwar period there was a great impetus to rebuild, especially in Central London.